Share

 How to improve farm security

 Rural crime has been an ever-increasing issue for the farming community over the past few years.
-In this article we offer helpful advice about farm owners can improve security, deter thieves, and reduce crime.
+In this article we offer helpful advice about how owners can improve farm security, deter thieves, and reduce crime.

-Farms are often situated miles away from the nearest police station.
+As par for the course, farms are often situated miles away from the nearest police station, especially those in isolated areas.
 For a criminal, this spells one thing; opportunity.

-Safeguard Systems have designed and installed a range of farm security systems, so we are well versed in the threats they face.
+You’ll be pleased to know, today’s article in improving your farm’s security measures, is backed by experience.
+Safeguard Systems have designed and installed a range of farm security systems, so we are well versed in the threats you face.

-Furthermore, criminals also target quad bikes, which are common in farms.
+Furthermore, criminals also target quad bikes, which are now especially common in farms.

-From a security point of view, there is a range of recommended systems and measures that can help deter and reduce the impact of crime.
+From a security point of view, there is a range of recommended systems and measures that altogether help deter and reduce the impact of crime.

-In this article, we are focusing on six key ways to improve farm security.
+In this article, we are focusing on six key ways to improve farm security covering:

 Farm security